Let’s Talk

-“Let’s Talk” is a program that provides students with easy access to free, brief confidential consultations with counselors from Mental Health Services (MHS).
+“Let’s Talk” for international students is a program that provides students with easy access to free, brief confidential consultations with counselors from Center for Counseling and Psychological Services (CCPS).

-• Free for all full-time Washington University students
+• Free for all full-time Washington University international students

 • Virtual through Zoom